Diego81/omnicontacts/README.md

 # OmniContacts

-Inspired by the popular OmniAuth, OmniContacts is a library that enables users of an application to import contacts from their email accounts.
-The current version allows to import contacts from the three most popular web email providers: Gmail, Yahoo and Hotmail.
+Inspired by the popular OmniAuth, OmniContacts is a library that enables users of an application to import contacts from their email or Facebook accounts.
+The email providers currently supported are Gmail, Yahoo and Hotmail.
-OmniContacts is a Rack middleware, therefore you can use it with Rails, Sinatra and with any other Rack-based framework.
+OmniContacts is a Rack middleware, therefore you can use it with Rails, Sinatra and any other Rack-based framework.

 OmniContacts uses the OAuth protocol to communicate with the contacts provider.
-Yahoo still uses OAuth 1.0, while both Gmail and Hotmail support OAuth 2.0.
+Yahoo still uses OAuth 1.0, while Facebook, Gmail and Hotmail support OAuth 2.0.
-In order to use OmniContacts, it is therefore necessary to first register your application with the providers you want to use and to obtain client_id and client_secret.
+In order to use OmniContacts, it is therefore necessary to first register your application with the provider and to obtain client_id and client_secret.

 ## Usage